-A draft programme and key considerations have been developed in consultation with Governments and other stakeholders, including the Advisory Board of Organizations Led by Forcibly Displaced and Stateless Persons and the NGO Reference Group.
-In addition to the plenary sessions, UNHCR is ensuring further space for multistakeholder interventions and dialogue, showcasing high quality pledges, including matched pledges, and good practices through side events, linked events, spotlight sessions, exhibits, and other modalities which speak to the key outcomes.
+A draft programme and key considerations were developed in consultation with Governments and other stakeholders, including the Advisory Board of Organizations Led by Forcibly Displaced and Stateless Persons and the NGO Reference Group, and presented at the 17 May Formal Preparatory Meeting.
+These are available in the meeting background note.
+As indicated in the draft programme, in addition to the plenary sessions, UNHCR is ensuring further space for multi-stakeholder interventions and dialogue, showcasing high quality pledges, including matched pledges, and good practices through side events, linked events, spotlight sessions, exhibits, and other modalities which speak to the key outcomes.
+The note also shares basic information for stakeholders wishing to be involved in organizing events, inviting them to explore joining a GCR initiative.

-7 See GCR, sect.
+8 See GCR, sect.
 3.2, para.
 3, for a list of stakeholder groups.

-8 UNHCR, 8 ways displaced and stateless persons can actively engage in the next Global Refugee Forum, GCR Digital Platform
+9 UNHCR, 8 ways displaced and stateless persons can actively engage in the next Global Refugee Forum, GCR Digital Platform